eanbit-rt/EANBiT-RT2019/0-prep.md

 # Residential Training Programme

 Congratulations on your acceptance for the residential training.
-Here you will find information Here you will find the Residential training program and a link to the training materials that wil be used for the module.
+Here you will find the Residential Training program and a link to the training materials that wil be used for each module.

 <style type="text/css">
 	table.tableizer-table {